 ACCA's Regulatory Board was launched in September 2008, bringing together all of our previous governance arrangements for regulation and discipline into a single entity.

 The remit of the Regulatory Board is to provide oversight of ACCA's disciplinary and regulatory activities, and to report to our Council on the fairness and impartiality of these activities.
 The Board also has responsibility for overseeing ACCA's examinations and other matters in relation to the integrity of the qualifications process.

 Placing oversight of regulation and discipline at ‘arm's length' from the governance of our other activities helps to reassure stakeholders that our arrangements are operated impartially, with integrity and in the public interest.

-The Board comprises two members of our Council and six independent ‘lay' appointees - non-accountants - one of whom is Lay Chairman.
+The Board comprises two members of our Council and six independent ‘lay' appointees - non-accountants - one of whom is Lay Chair

 Regulatory Board member profiles

-Richard Cooper – Lay member of the Regulatory Board (Appointed 1 December 2019)
+Richard Cooper (Lay member of Regulatory Board, appointed 1 December 2019)

 Richard Cooper has extensive experience of leading business transformation and operating at board level within complex organisations.

 He had worked with BT for more than 10 years, leading business transformation and engaging in face-to-face dealings with the UK telecoms regulator and other communication providers.